baharmon/3d-modeling-course/terrain-modeling.md

 Check the 'box/point' selection tool and use it to draw a box around your study
 area.
 The searches you will run will look for data in this area.

 Select 'Elevation Products (3DEP)' under Data in your left-hand menu.

 Check the boxes for [1 meter DEM and 1/9 arc-second DEM](https://nationalmap.gov/3dep_prodserv.html) and click Find Products.

-Your data will appear in the left hand search pane.
-Click the Footprint link next to see the footprint of this data tile. _You can always deselect by clicking footprint again_
+Your data will appear in the left hand search panel.
+Click the 'Footprint' link next to the data see its footprint. _You can always deselect by clicking footprint again_

 Click the download link next to each piece of data you wish to download.
 For this exercise, download:
 USGS NED ned19_n30x75_w091x25_la_statewide_2006 1/9 arc-second 2009 15x 15
 minute IMG and
 USGS NED ned19_n30x50_w091x00_la_statewide_2006 1/9 arc-second 2009 15x 15